TanStack/query/docs/svelte/overview.md

 Svelte Query offers an API similar to React Query, but there are some key differences to be mindful of.

 - Many of the functions in Svelte Query return a Svelte store.
 To access values on these stores reactively, you need to prefix the store with a `$`.
 You can learn more about Svelte stores [here](https://svelte.dev/tutorial/writable-stores).
+- If your query or mutation depends on variables, you must assign it reactively.
+You can read more about this [here](./reactivity).